The most common car crash most people will experience are rear-end collisions.

 A Word on Car Insurance

 Pennsylvania has some of the most unique laws concerning car insurance in the nation.
 We have the choice between an insurance plan that covers us regardless of fault called limited tort and full-tort coverage.
 Limited tort plans are often significantly less expensive, but can severely restrict your ability to recover damages in an accident.
 This is because a limited tort policy prevents you from suing the at-fault driver in almost all circumstances.
 You are eligible for coverage up to your limits for medical and property losses, but you can’t seek pain and suffering damages.

 While full-tort policies are more expensive, we always recommend that you choose this type of coverage.
 A full-tort policy allows you to recover more in damages and grants you more rights to seek damages from the at-fault driver.

 Our attorneys have decades of experience working with the unique insurance laws of Pennsylvania.
 We know how to handle claims involving limited-tort and full-tort policies, even when one driver is covered by a type of plan and the other is not.
 We can even win your claim when you were involved in a rear-end collision that was not your fault with a driver from out of state where different rules for car insurance apply.

-The personal injury lawyers with Philly Injury Law want to make sure you or your injured family member receives medical attention, physical therapy, and financial compensation you will need to recover from a rear-end car accident.
+The personal injury lawyers with Philly Injury Lawyer want to make sure you or your injured family member receives medical attention, physical therapy, and financial compensation you will need to recover from a rear-end car accident.
 Don’t let insurance companies bully you into a settlement that doesn’t make sure your losses are covered.
 Our free consultation is designed to provide a risk-free opportunity to discuss the facts of your claim.
-The attorneys at Philly Injury Law can let you know what the best way to proceed with your case might be and what your claim could be worth.
+The attorneys at Philly Injury Lawyer can let you know what the best way to proceed with your case might be and what your claim could be worth.